egeyesss/overterm/README.md

 sh install.sh
 ```

-To remove it again, along with the Claude Code entries described below:
+## Uninstall

 ```sh
 curl -fsSL https://raw.githubusercontent.com/egeyesss/overterm/main/uninstall.sh | sh
 ```

-### Why a script rather than a download
+### Why am I asking you to run a script?

-The app is not signed with an Apple Developer certificate, which costs
+The app is not signed with an Apple Developer certificate, which costs 99/yr, and
+I am broke so I don't want to spend money on that for a side project.
-money every year. macOS refuses to open an unsigned app that carries the
+macOS refuses to open an unsigned app that carries the
 `com.apple.quarantine` attribute, and tells you it cannot be checked for
 malware.